 - CON: Downtown’s perception as “abandoned” increases without foot traffic on the street

 Ultimately, those dedicated to revitalizing the city largely agreed that the public Skywalk system was a detriment to the economy of Downtown, and they worked to strategically remove Skywalk links beginning in 2002.
+The latest Skywalk to come down was over 5th Street, connecting Netherland Plaza to the former Macy's building that's currently being redeveloped.

 THE NON-PUBLIC SKYWALKS